 Your yard can take a beating in the winter.
 So, now that the weather is more pleasant, take the opportunity to assess your grassy areas to see if they need help.
 Get rid of the branches and twigs that have fallen on the grass and remove any dead brown spots you find.
 Doing so will give you a better indication of where the spots that need to be filled are.
 Fill in any bald spots or places where you want thicker grass with a commercial grass seed that you can pick up at your local gardening store.

 Get Your Grill Ready

-With the advent of warmer weather comes the opportunity for taking your cooking endeavors outdoors.
-You do not want to discover a bird’s nest, broken pieces or anything else that can hinder your first barbecue session of the year.
+With the advent of warmer weather comes the opportunity to take your cooking endeavors outdoors.
+You do not want to discover a bird’s nest, broken pieces, or anything else that can hinder your first barbecue session of the year.
 Take the time now to closely inspect your grill and fix any problems.
 It is also an ideal time to give the grill a thorough cleaning.
-To clean the inside, heat the grill for at least 10 minutes on a high temperature to burn off any gunk that was left from the last time you grilled.
+To clean the inside, heat the grill for at least 10 minutes at a high temperature to burn off any gunk that was left from the last time you grilled.
 You can easily scrape off anything that remains with a steel brush.
 Do not neglect the outside of the grill.
 Follow your manufacturer’s instructions for the best products to use.